Ruzhelle/Roblox-High-School-2/README.md

 # Farming tool
 - Club Red: **There are multiple selection for the drinks.
 One click and it'll give you the required drink.**

+# Credits
+- Credits: **Of course, you already know who made the script.**

+# Note:

+The reason why I separated the Kova & Orion UI, **Is because I can't mix them in one.
+So I decided to separate them.**